snowplow/iglu/2-repositories/iglu-server/README.md

-# Scala repo server
+# Iglu Server

-A Scala-based repository server for Iglu, allowing users to publish, test and serve schemas via an easy-to-use RESTful interface.
+Iglu Server is a RESTful schema registry, allowing users to publish, test and serve schemas via an easy-to-use RESTful interface.

 ## Find out more